CASE STUDY

 Assam Gas Company Ltd., a Govt. of Assam Undertaking was incorporated on March 31, 1962 in Shillong as a limited company wholly owned by the Government of Assam to carry out all kinds of business related to natural gas in India.
 The Company can transport over 5.5 MMSCMD of natural gas.

-Assam Gas Company Limited has awarded iFluids Engineering to carry out Hazard and Operability (HAZOP) study for CNG mother station at Duliajan & Hazarigaon, Assam.
-This document identifies the methodology and results proposed by iFluids Engineering as well as accepted by Assam Gas Company Limited for the completion of HAZOP study.
+Assam Gas Company Limited has awarded iFluids Engineering to carry out a Hazard and Operability (HAZOP) study for the CNG mother station at Duliajan & Hazarigaon, Assam.
+This document identifies the methodology and results proposed by iFluids Engineering as well as accepted by Assam Gas Company Limited for the completion of the HAZOP study.

-Hazarigaon station has the following facilities,
+• Hazarigaon station has the following facilities,

 • METERING SKID (1 no, Capacity- 1200SCMH)